The Lake Debate

 The City is focusing on a 120 year old railroad berm (visible on the left side of the first areal photo on page one).
 The railroad berm was already used as mitigation for dredging and filling East Bay.
 It was used as a balancing act for the Smyth Landing development at the mouth of Schneider Creek and now is now being used as a diversion from East Bay development.
 How many times does the City think they can use this one spot for mitigation banking?

 We’re told that modifications to the railroad berm will give us the best results because it’s already regarded as the best habitat in the bay?
 The questions surround how much of the berm to remove, that is to say, how much mature intertidal habitat to destroy.
 Features like this, coastal lagoons and dendritic channels, are important natural features in river estuaries.
 Leveling the berm will reduce the length of intertidal shoreline, the area of salt marsh and it will destroy a benthic community that has been maturing for a hundred years.
 The City of Olympia is relying mainly on the West Bay Environmental Restoration Assessment Final Report of February 2016 which was created by Coast & Harbor Engineering in association with two other engineering firms.
 It’s an engineering report.
-Alternatives the City is debating, at considerable cost, will not only not be an improvement, they will degrade oceanographic and ecological parameters.
+Alternatives the City is debating, at considerable cost, will not only not be an improvement, they will likely degrade oceanographic and ecological parameters.

 Over the past 40 years, the Budd Inlet ecosystem has crashed.
 On December 22, 1979 Budd inlet, a census taken by Black Hills Audubon members of the port area (east and west bay) totaled 3670 individuals of 35 species of waterbirds.
 East Bay was still full of life.
 “Waterbirds are represented by a diversity of species and are numerous throughout the winter months.
 The productive areas of Olympia Harbor are principally tidelands.
 East Bay and West Bay tidelands are frequented by bottom feeding birds.
 East Bay serves as a refuge for waterbirds during winter storms”.
 Other concerns are wintering, feeding, and sheltered resting habitat.